By PPMAG | May 31, 2017

 After review has been completed, the PC Co-Chairs will provide the Sorting team with a spreadsheet of all proposals they have moved forward into the development of the program sessions.

 The Sorting team will put proposals into topic driven sessions and send (1) a spreadsheet of sessions and (2) a list of session titles, number of presenters, and notes to the PC Co-Chairs.
 This usually takes 3-4 working weeks.
 It is a demanding process and needs to be done by people who can set aside time to fully read all proposals, interact with the team and resolve sorting problems all during this time period.
-The team usually has 2-3 Skype sessions a week.
+The team usually has 2-3 online planning sessions a week.

 The Sorting team will recommend proposals that are to be moved into Poster, Lightning Talk, or Birds of Feather slots.

-The PC Co-Chairs will place the sessions into the schedule, maintaining pre-defined “tracks” (e.g., Data Management, Technical Development, Public Services etc.) and avoid scheduling somebody for two sessions at once.
+The PC Co-Chairs will place the sessions into the schedule, maintaining pre-defined “tracks” (e.g., Data Management, Technical Development, Public Services etc.) and avoid scheduling somebody for 2 sessions at once.
 The Sorting team may make recommendations about the timing of sessions.

 The Sorting team will not contact presenters; the PC Co-chairs will manage contacts and discussions with presenters regarding the need for more information about content, presenters, and potential changes in the type of presentation.

-The Paper Competition Chair will review Papers that have been accepted for the conference; these paper presentations will be included in the program as individual presentations.
+The Paper Competition Chair will review papers that have been accepted for the conference; these paper presentations will be included in the program as individual presentations.

 Diversity review board: